 What do you mean, “Fibro Warriors know?”

 If you are not aware of it yet, I like to make lists.
-So here goes my list of things I, as a Fibro Warrior, have to reflect on every single day.
+So here goes my list of things I, as a Fibro Warrior, must reflect on daily.

-2- Speaking of getting up, I can not have an alarm.
-Even on vacation.
-You see, if I want to be able to get up at all, I cannot be laying down for more than 7 hours and 20 minutes.
+2- Speaking of getting up, I can not have an alarm, even on vacation.
+You see, if I want to be able to get up at all, I cannot be lying down for more than 7 hours and 20 minutes.
 Yes, it is that specific.
-Yes, it was a trial and error process.
+Yes, it was a trial-and-error process.

 My body gets stiff overnight, and if I am in a supine position (lying on my back) for too long, my thorax and rib cage hurt with every breath I take.

 3- I have to take meds to get me going.
 Without the medications, I risk being in pain all day long.
 And I do not mean pain.
-No. I mean in your face, can’t control it PAIN.
+No. I mean, in your face, I can’t control it, PAIN.

 4- I have to remember to order my medications ahead of time.
-And then I have to remember to go pick up my meds at the pharmacy!
+And then I must remember to pick up my meds at the pharmacy!
 You know that’s happened more than once if I dare to admit it!

-5- I have to choose my clothes in accordance to my pain level.
-For example, if my hips hurt a lot, I physically cannot lift my legs up to put on pants.
+5- I have to choose my clothes according to my pain level.
+For example, if my hips hurt a lot, I cannot lift my legs to put on pants.
 I have to settle for a dress or a skirt.
 It sucks.

-6- In going over what I will be doing during the day, I have to gauge my activity level carefully.
-What that means is that I cannot plan on walking 5 miles two days in a row.
+6- In going over what I will do during the day, I must gauge my activity level carefully.
+That means I cannot plan to walk 5 miles two days in a row.
 That’s just plain insane.

 On a more “human” scale, I can’t even plan on working at my server job two days in a row.
 I physically cannot do that.

-7- Planning my meals is nonnegotiable.
-I have to if I want to not be miserable for the following 48 hours.
+7- Planning my meals is non-negotiable.
+If I want to not be miserable for the following 48 hours, I must.